Published:

 Does a Swiss association need a permit for an online shop?

-No, for the pure sale of merchandise or fan items, an association does not need a special permit.
-However, the same obligations apply as for any online shop: legal notice, privacy policy in accordance with the FADP and – when selling to EU customers – GDPR compliance.
+No, you do not need any special permit or authorisation as an association just to sell merchandise or fan articles.
+However, the same obligations apply as for any online shop: an imprint, a privacy policy in accordance with the FADP and – if selling to EU customers – GDPR compliance.

 See detailed answer